A113L/Hashcracking/Readme.md

-This repository contains wordlists and rules files for password hashes recovering.
+This repository contains wordlists and rules files for password hashes recovery.